core1-interaction/core1-interaction.github.io/project.md

 *Midterm Review:*

-You'll present a refined version of your collection in a one-on-one meeting.
-Before this, discuss with classmates:
+You’ll present a refined version of your collection to the classroom:
+* You need to have 5 entries along with your main page
+* Submit a short written paragraph explaining your process so far:
-* How has your theme evolved?
+  - How has your theme evolved?
-* How does the content and design communicate the theme?
+  - How do the content and design communicate the theme?
-* Is the pacing of your collection considered?
-Are there opportunities for dramatic changes in pace?
-* Can you establish a design template or system?
-When and how can you break it to add interest?

-Prepare a short written paragraph explaining your theme so far and three new directions you could explore for the rest of the semester
+  - What is currently working well?
+  - What isn’t working well, and how would you improve it moving forward?
+  - What has been your favorite and least favorite topic so far?

+Giving feedback is part of your grade, so be prepared to give feedback on at least one classmate’s presentation.
+Additionally, how you present is also part of your grade, so be ready to discuss your project